Kairotic/mistakes/mathematikal.md

      O O : O O O : O O O
      : O : : : O : : : O

-This looked quite promising as ascii art, but I didn’t really know how it would translate into a textile.
-I also wanted to look into ways of generating new patterns algorithmically, using formal grammars.
+This looked quite promising as ascii art, but we didn’t really know how it would translate into a textile.
+We also wanted to look into ways of generating new patterns algorithmically, using formal grammars.
 The idea is that you begin with an axiom, or starting state, and do a 'search replace' on it repeatedly following one or more simple rules:

     Axiom: O
     Rule 1: O => O : O :
     Rule 2: : => : O :

-Run for 3 generations
+So we begin with the axiom:

+    O

+Then run rule one on it - replacing `O` with `O : O :`

+    O : O :

+Then run rule two, replacing `:` with `: O :`:

+    O : O : O : O :

+And repeat both these steps one more time:

+    O : O : O : O : : O : O : O : O : O : : O : O : O : O : O : : O : O : O : O : O : : O :

+The pattern grows like a cellular or plant structure - this technique was first developed for modelling plant growth.

+We run the rules one more time, then read off the pattern replacing `O` for red and `:` as orange to warp a frame loom:

 ![](figures/IMAG0376.jpg)

+When weaving, we follow the same sequence for the weft threads:

 ![](figures/IMAG0378-2.jpg)